Packers report, eager to erase sting of 2017 season

 This one a little more so than usual for a team accustomed to making postseason runs.

-The Packers’ streak of eight straight playoff appearances ended with a 7-9 record last year.
+The Packers’ streak of eight straight playoff appearances ended with a 7-9 record last season.
 They were doomed by a collarbone injury to two-time MVP quarterback Aaron Rodgers and familiar problems on defense.

+“We’re looking forward to a healthy Aaron Rodgers,” general manager Brian Gutekunst said in addressing team shareholders on Wednesday night.

-Brian Gutekunst took over for Ted Thompson as general manager in January.
+Gutekunst replaced Ted Thompson as GM in January.
 McCarthy brought in new coordinators on defense (Mike Pettine) and offense (Joe Philbin) among several coaching staff changes.

 The Packers replenished the injury-ravaged cornerback group by taking Jaire Alexander and Josh Jackson with their first two draft picks, and bringing back veteran Tramon Williams.
 Receiver Jordy Nelson was cut in a cost-cutting move, while tight end Jimmy Graham was signed to bolster the passing attack.